LolyxMoon/Aptos-x402/docs/README.md

 WALLET_ADDRESS=0x... node server.js
 ```

-**That's it!** Olivia and other AI agents can now pay for your API.
+**That's it!** Veronica and other AI agents can now pay for your API.

 ## Why BNB & Base?